 MARK: Hey, Kojo.
 I wanted to speak about eating clean and sort of healthy eating, in the way that a bodybuilder might eat.
 I'm currently on a diet and exercise campaign to drop a few pounds.
 And, you know, I'm eating healthy.
 I'm eating greens, dark greens.
 I'm eating fruits, I'm eating whole grains, and I’m eating protein—chicken and fish.
 And I’m exercising.
 I've never been a big juice drinker or a soda drinker.
 I don't do ice cream.
 Those are the anti-clean-eating foods.
 So I wanted to ask your panel to comment about eating healthy in combination with exercise as an effective approach to weight loss.

 LUDWIG: I think some physical activity is great.
 I am a strong advocate of it.
 I think physical activity is, oftentimes profoundly misunderstood in its role in weight management.
 To burn off the calories in one super-sized fast-food meal, it takes [running] a full marathon.
-You know, we're much more efficient in holding onto calories than we are we can consume a tremendous amount quickly.
+You know, we're much more efficient in holding onto calories than we are [at burning them.].
+We can consume a tremendous amount quickly.
 And the body, through evolution, doesn't want to be wasteful with its calories.
 So when you're at extremely high levels of physical activity, you can begin to have a very substantial impact on calorie balance.
 But for most people, physical activity has a whole nether role.
 It's not so much burning off calories as is it is in tuning up our metabolism, lowering insulin levels, promoting insulin sensitivity and helping bring those fat cells back into line in behaving more cooperatively with the rest of the body.
 So, physical activity is good if it's linked to a diet that lowers insulin levels and helps control hunger.
 But by itself, [it's] not a very good way to lose weight.